-The overarching strategy for Norfolk set in the context of the New Anglia LEP area is set out in the Economic Strategy which was published in 2017.
-(Please note the King's Lynn and West Norfolk area is also covered by the Greater Cambridge Greater Peterborough Local Economic Partnership Strategic Economic Plan).
+The overarching strategy for Norfolk set in the context of the New Anglia LEP area is set out in the Economic Strategy which was published in 201735.
 This set a number of ambitious targets regarding jobs numbers, new business start-ups, housing delivery, and productivity by 2036.
-Some of the key targets are summarised in Table 6: Table 76: Summary of Key Economic Strategy targets (New Anglia Area)
+Some of the key targets are summarised in Table 6:

+Table 7: Summary of Key Economic Strategy targets (New Anglia Area)